 Do I need home care?

 Many people — even persons struggling to care for themselves — hesitate to obtain home care.
 But, as people require more support at home, families will often step in as an informal caregiver.
-This step marks a critical failure in the management of disease, and may even produce some level of disempowerment as family dynamics shift.
+This step marks a critical challenge in the management of disease, and may even cause family dynamics to shift.

 What is Restorative Care?

 In the early 1900’s, nurses were trained to do as much as they could for their patients.
-Visiting nurses were highly respected professionals and created the modern ideal of home care.
+Visiting nurses were highly respected professionals and created the modern ideal of community health care.
 People were also commonly prescribed weeks (sometimes months) of bed rest at a time.
 This was done with the understanding that patients needed to conserve their energy to fully heal.
 People typically developed complications from total care — like bed sores and pneumonia— that were less likely to occur if they simply continued to accomplish the work of living.
 It may surprise you to hear many home care programs follow this model, even today.
 This is the gap Restorative Home Care aims to fix.